-As a business development company, we are required to offer, and in some cases may provide, significant managerial assistance to portfolio companies.
-This assistance typically involves monitoring the operations of portfolio companies, participating in their board and management meetings, consulting with and advising their officers and providing other organizational and financial quidance.
+As a BDC, we are required to offer, and in some cases may provide, significant managerial assistance to portfolio companies.
+This assistance typically involves monitoring the operations of portfolio companies, participating in their board and management meetings, consulting with and advising their officers and providing other organizational and financial guidance.